johnyob/omniml/tex/response.md

-In summary, we would say that this idea of mixing qualified types with global choice variables is a reasonable implementation device for some of the features we consider (not all of them), but that it is unclear how to specify its behavior via declarative constraint semantics or declarative typing rules.
+In summary, we would say that this idea of mixing qualified types with global choice variables is a reasonable implementation device for some of the features we consider (not all of them), and we though about it, but that it is unclear how to specify its behavior via declarative constraint semantics or declarative typing rules.

 This illustrates a tension that we have in presenting our work.
 We don't think that starting with polytypes (or GADTs!) to expose the